BADmommydale/BADmommydale.github.io/README.md

 This github is an account made for my CTI class.
 This repository is for my assignments in my CTI 110 class.

+# About Me
+I am currently a stay-at-home mom.
+I have a degree in History from Texas A&M University and an MBA from the University of Phoenix.

+## My Interests
+* Crochet
+* Cooking
+* Reading

+## Websites I Recommend
+  - [DaleLicious](https://cultivatinghealthyhabits.blogspot.com/) - I have made a site for all my recipes.
+    - There are no ADs to get in the way.
+    - I have color coded the recipe for ease of viewing when scrolling from ingredients to directions and back again.
+    - I have also included a spreadsheet of how I meal plan and grocery shop to stick within a budget.

+  - [74 Gear](https://www.youtube.com/@74gear) - My son and I listen to Kelsey on our drive to WakeTech everyday.